 One key editing job is making sure each subtitle lines up with the audio.
 Also make sure the subtitles aren't too long, or are just a flash on the screen.

 Auto-captions will require more editing of the text.
-Words can be misheard by the A.I.
-It often doesn't add correct punctuation, capitalize words, and names can be misspelled.
+Words can be misheard by the speech-to-text algorithm.
+It sometimes doesn't add correct punctuation, capitalize words, and names can be misspelled.

-At a very basic level, to edit, just click on the subtitle you want to edit.
-That will open that subtitle in the subtitle editing area.
+At a very basic level, just double-click on the subtitle you want to edit.
+That will open the subtitle in the subtitle editing area.
 Now you can edit the text, and hit Enter to save.